marius-team/marius/README.md

 After following the installation steps, the bindings can be installed by making the pymarius target: `make pymarius -j`

 *The location of the bindings needs to be added to the system path* in order to access them.
-The following is a python script that can be used as a sanity check to ensure the bindings are built properly.
+The following is a sample python script for training a single epoch on fb15k.

 ```
 import sys